chinapedia/wikipedia.abstract.en/Page/Transport_in_Pakistan.md

 National highways

-Pakistani_truck_in_Karakoram_Highway,_Passu,_Northern_Areas,_Pakistan.jpgs on Karakoram Highway]] During the 1990s, Pakistan began an ongoing project to rebuild all national highways throughout the country specifically to important financial, cargo and textile centers.
+s on Karakoram Highway]] During the 1990s, Pakistan began an ongoing project to rebuild all national highways throughout the country specifically to important financial, cargo and textile centers.
 The National Highway Authority or NHA is responsible for the maintenance of all national highways in Pakistan.

 -   The Makran Coastal Highway follows the coast of Sindh and Balochistan provinces, linking Karachi and Gwadar.
 Journey time has been reduced to six or seven hours with the construction of the new Coastal Highway.
 The highway was built as part of an overall plan to improve transport facilities in southern Balochistan.
 -   The Karakoram Highway is the highest paved international road in the world.
 It connects China and Pakistan across the Karakoram mountain range, through the Khunjerab Pass.